Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Game Theoretic Formulation

-In Figure \ref{fig:hs_ind}, we plot the average utility of each participant across five trials on the x-axis.
+{\em Participant Types: } In Figure \ref{fig:hs_ind}, we plot the average utility of each participant across five trials on the x-axis.
 The y-axis represents the variance.
-Highlighted in dark, at the bottom right, are five participants that chose observation probabilities in the trust region but not exactly at the trust boundary, i.e. sub-optimal w.r.t. the optimal no-trust boundary strategy (at $0.327$) that yields a reward of $173.77$.
-After that, they did behave in a greedy fashion to reduce the observation time in the hope to make more money by grading papers and stuck to the good policies they initially discovered.
-Towards the top-right corner, the set of points circled in light gray, we saw a dense cluster of participants ($=15$) who obtained a high average utility but tried to tweak their strategies significantly, sometimes observing less and therefore, allowing the robot to choose the riskier plan. which eventually lead to a large loss in reward.
+Highlighted in dark, at the bottom right, are five participants that chose observation probabilities in the trust region but not exactly on the trust boundary, i.e. sub-optimal w.r.t. the optimal monitoring strategy that yields a reward of $173.77$.
+Although these five participants defaulted to a greedy behavior (that reduced the observation time and made more money by grading papers) after the first trial, they explored cautiously-- only deviating slightly from the good policies they initially discovered.
+Towards the top-right corner, the set of points circled in light gray, we see a dense cluster of participants ($=15$) who obtained a high average utility but tried to tweak their strategies significantly-- they monitored less, allowing the robot to choose the riskier plan that lead to a large loss.
+This implied that humans deviate to more split-time strategies and error on the side of monitoring less (i.e land on the unsafe region of the trust boundary) (\textbf{H2}).

-In the context of the designed study, people who took higher risks to gain more utility would have some correspondence, in the context of our game-theoretic model, to people who would be fine with letting the robot execute a riskier plan.
-Given that there is a higher number of people, it would imply that the robot has a higher chance of being monitored by a supervisor who would let them execute $\pi_{pr}$.
-Thus, a higher value of $r$.
-This fact makes it seem that our solution has lesser significance because it is only necessary $1-r\%$ of the time.
-We point out this conclusion may be misplaced given the playful nature of the setting where participants could actually consider riskier strategies without the fear of actual loss of financial utility or damage to their reputation.
-This may not hold true for real-world settings where, we strongly believe, the value of $r$ may be lower.